 Happy Birthday Marianne Faithfull!
-Marianne Evelyn Faithfull (born 29 December... - 4 weeks ago
+Marianne Evelyn Faithfull (born 29 December... content expired - 4 months ago

 Happy birthday Marianne Faithfull!
 Marianne Evelyn Faithfull (born 29 December 1946) is an English singer, songwriter and actress, whose career has spanned six decades.

 Her early work in pop and rock music in the 1960s was overshadowed by her struggle with drug abuse in the 1970s.
 During the first two-thirds of that decade, she produced only two little-noticed studio albums.
 After a long commercial absence, she returned late in 1979 with the highly acclaimed album Broken English.
 Faithfull's subsequent solo work, often critically acclaimed, has at times been overshadowed by her personal history.